 - Budget (How much): Before you start any task or project, plan your budget and how much of it you want to allocate to each task.
 This helps you stay within your budget, avoid wastage, and save time.

 Inspired by a brilliant business idea, you decided to set up your company.
-You also took it upon yourself to create a custom business plan, acquire capital, secure all permits and licenses, and other paperwork.
+You also took it upon yourself to create a custom business plan, acquire capital, secure all permits and licenses, and do other paperwork.
 Good job!

 The next step is to set yourself apart from your competitors to establish authority.
 A well-made roadmap can help you get there and make sure that your business stands the test of time.